owncloud/ocis/docs/ocis/adr/0007-api-for-spaces.md

 Other space types such as backup, hidden etc. can be added later as requested.

+> Note: The *projectSpaces* and *shares* space are virtual spaces.
+They only contain other spaces, and no regular resources.

 The (*) marked types are not defined in the official MS API.
-They are prefixed with `oC` to avoid namespace clashes.
+They are prefixed with `oc` to avoid namespace clashes.

-The following *driveStatus* values are available:

-* **accepted**: The user has accepted the space and uses it
-* **pending**: The user has not yet accepted the space , but can use it after having it accepted.
-* **mandatory**: This is an mandatory space.
-Used for the personal- and shares-space.
-The user can not influence if it is visible or not, it is always available.
-* **offline**: The space is currently not available.

-> Note: the **root** object equals a [driveItem](https://docs.microsoft.com/de-de/graph/api/resources/driveitem?view=graph-rest-1.0) and contains information about the root resource (directory) of the space.
+The `root` object equals a [driveItem](https://docs.microsoft.com/de-de/graph/api/resources/driveitem?view=graph-rest-1.0) and contains information about the root resource (directory) of the space.

 This is an example object as it can be expected as `root` element.
 It is not complete, as not all elements will be implemented so far.